DigitalPhonetics/speaker-anonymization/README.md

-# speaker-anonymization
+# Speaker Anonymization

-Speaker anonymization pipeline for hiding the identity of the speaker of a recording by changing the voice in it.
+The code, descriptions and a link to the demo will be added soon.